VisionCrizzal/MSI-Bravo-15-B7ED/README.md

 ## Recommend

-1.For AMD cpu and gpu driver, recommend using the one that MSI provided in MSI webside
+1.For AMD cpu and gpu driver,you have 3 option:

+1.1:Using the one that MSI provided in MSI webside:

 https://download.msi.com/nb_drivers/vga/AMD_VGA_31.0.22056.8001_31.0.22056.8001_0xe1b39912.zip

+Pros:Most stable.

+Cons:Cause some bug in game with directx12 mode (expecially game with shader cache),driver ver is kinda old(23.xx)

-If you want use the 3rd party driver,recomend use this:https://rdn-id.com/#compat
+1.2:If you want use the 3rd party driver,recomend use this:https://rdn-id.com/#compat

+Pros:fully customizable driver from basic to advandce

+Cons: kinda ustable,driver version is old (25.10)

+1.3:Using offical driver from AMD but version 24.12.1

+Pros:More stable than the latest driver version from AMD,this driver ver is still new

+Cons:Tell me.....

 2.Disable DXNAVI: